gotify/android/client/docs/MessageApi.md

 //clientTokenQuery.setApiKeyPrefix("Token");

 MessageApi apiInstance = new MessageApi();
-Integer id = 56; // Integer | the application id
+Long id = 789L; // Long | the application id
-Integer limit = 100; // Integer | the maximal amount of messages to return Integer since = 56; // Integer | return all messages with an ID less than this value try {
+Integer limit = 100; // Integer | the maximal amount of messages to return Long since = 789L; // Long | return all messages with an ID less than this value try {
     PagedMessages result = apiInstance.getAppMessages(id, limit, since);
     System.out.println(result);